 Each component of the solution architecture scales independently according to the desired number of supported users.
 Additional appliance nodes can be added at any time to expand the Nutanix SDS pool in a modular fashion.
-While there is no scaling limit of the Nutanix architecture itself, practicality might suggest scaling pods based on the limits of hypervisor clusters (64 nodes for vSphere or Hyper-V).
+While there is no scaling limit of the Nutanix architecture itself, practicality might suggest scaling pods based on the limits of hypervisor clusters (64 nodes for vSphere).
 Isolating mgmt and compute to their own HA clusters provides more flexibility with regard to scaling and functional layer protection while stretching the DSF cluster namespace between them.

 Another option is to design a large single contiguous NDFS namespace with multiple hypervisor clusters within to provide single pane of glass management.
 For example, portrayed below is a 30,000 professional user environment segmented by vSphere HA cluster and broker farm.
 Each farm compute instance is segmented into an HA cluster with a hot standby node providing N+1, served by a dedicated pair of mgmt nodes in a separate HA cluster.
 This provides multiple broker farms with separated HA protection while maintaining a single NDFS cluster across all nodes.
-Some hypervisor specific features like Cluster Aware Updating (CUA) in Hyper-V might not work as expected using this architecture.
-If CAU is to be implemented, the recommended guidance is to deploy a single CAU for the DSF cluster at a time.

-- The components are scaled either horizontally (by adding additional physical and virtual servers to the server pools) or vertically (by adding virtual resources to the infrastructure) - Eliminate bandwidth and performance bottlenecks as much as possible
+- The components are scaled either horizontally (by adding additional physical and virtual servers to the server pools) or vertically (by adding virtual resources to the infrastructure) - Eliminate bandwidth and performance bottlenecks as much as possible - Allow future horizontal and vertical scaling with the objective of reducing the future cost of ownership of the infrastructure.

-Allow future horizontal and vertical scaling with the objective of reducing the future cost of ownership of the infrastructure.
+Component Metric Horizontal scalability Vertical scalability Virtual Desktop Host/Compute Servers VMs per physical host Additional hosts and clusters added as necessary Additional RAM or CPU compute power View Composer Desktops per instance Additional physical servers added to the Management cluster to deal with additional management VMs.
+Additional RAM or CPU compute power View Connection Servers Desktops per instance Additional physical servers added to the Management cluster to deal with additional management VMs.
+Additional VCS Management VMs.

-Component Metric Horizontal scalability Vertical scalability Virtual Desktop Host/Compute Servers VMs per physical host Additional hosts and clusters added as necessary Additional RAM or CPU compute power Provisioning Servers Desktops per instance Additional servers added to the Provisioning Server farm Additional network and I/O capacity added to the servers Desktop Delivery Servers Desktops per instance (dependent on SQL performance as well) Additional servers added to the XenDesktop Site Additional virtual machine resources (RAM and CPU) XenApp Servers Desktops per instance Additional virtual servers added to the XenDesktop Site Additional physical servers to host virtual XenApp servers.
-Storefront Servers Logons/ minute Additional servers added to the Storefront environment Additional virtual machine resources (RAM and CPU) Database Services Concurrent connections, responsiveness of reads/ writes Migrate databases to a dedicated SQL server and increase the number of management nodes Additional RAM and CPU for the management nodes File Services Concurrent connections, responsiveness of reads/ writes Split user profiles and home directories between multiple file servers in the cluster.
+VMware vCenter VMs per physical host and/or ESX hosts per vCenter instance nd/or ESX hosts per use linked mode to optimize Database Services Concurrent connections, responsiveness of reads/ writes Migrate databases to a dedicated SQL server and increase the number of management nodes Additional RAM and CPU for the management nodes File Services Concurrent connections, responsiveness of reads/ writes Split user profiles and home directories between multiple file servers in the cluster.
 File services can also be migrated to the optional NAS device to provide high availability.
 Additional RAM and CPU for the management nodes